NaikKhushi21/Dye-Hard/README.md

 ## Development Workflow

-1. Before starting any work, pull the latest changes from the remote repository:
+1. Before starting any work, switch back to "main" branch, pull the latest changes from the remote repository:
 ```bash
 git pull
 ```